mem0ai/mem0/README.md

 from embedchain import App as ECApp
 ```

-* Now you app is created.
+* Now your app is created.
 You can use `.query` function to get the answer for any query.

 ```python
 print(naval_chat_bot.query("What unique capacity does Naval argue humans possess when it comes to understanding explanations or concepts?"))